turegnassefa2024/SiliconFlow-Toolkit/README.md

 # SiliconFlow Toolkit

-To configure OpenCode and Charm for SiliconFlow provider run `install.sh` script and follow instructions.
+To configure OpenCode and Charm for SiliconFlow provider run `install.py` script and follow instructions.